staceybeck/teambrainiac/README.md

 - First, single subject SVM to look at individual differences in brain activation and metrics associated within a single subject.
 This approach would allow us to use trained models at the individual level to help in personalizing treatment for addiction to help individuals up or down-regulate areas in the brain that could be playing a role in their addiction.
 - Second, a group-level SVM approach to study whether we can predict brain states or locate other regions of interest other than the Nucleus Accumbens on a group level and apply it across subjects, as well as understand if differences exist between groups.
 - Third, a deep-learning approach to group level analysis to see if we can provide better predictions to brain-state data.

+For details on our approaches and findings, check out our report:
+We also have a landing page with interactive brain maps, charts and descriptions of what we looked at in this study:

 ## Repository Organization
     ├── Dockerfile                                   <- Details to build and run Docker container